xangelix/binance-valuations/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29 June 2007) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29 June 2007) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments